bgproutes-io/pybgproutesmrt/README.md

-# pybgproutesstream
+# pybgproutesmrt

-`pybgproutesstream` is a Python library designed to retrieve BGP (Border Gateway Protocol) data from GILL's database.
+`pybgproutesmrt` is a Python library designed to retrieve BGP (Border Gateway Protocol) data from GILL's database.
 It provides an interface for downloading BGP updates and routing information based on specified criteria.
 The library works for both linux and macOS.

 ## Installation